RucksP/Instant_Melee/README.md

 5. (Optional) Set instant_melee to launch on startup (otherwise its still the same number of inputs as before)\
     a) Press the windows key and R (Win + R)\
     b) Type "shell:startup" into the window that just popped up (without the quotes)\
-    b) Place the given instant_melee shortcut (the one with the icon) into the folder that just opened
+    c) Place the given instant_melee shortcut (the one with the icon) into the folder that just opened

 ## Things that might cause this program to not work